How to Practice Self-Love

 It is something you build.

-And if you are being honest, it does not feel natural sometimes.
+And if you are being honest, it may not feel natural at all.
 If you are just starting to explore this, you can follow your self-love journey to understand how these patterns develop and how they begin to change.

 You might:

-• Feel like you need to improve before you can truly accept yourself
+• Believe you need to become "better" before you can finally feel good enough

 So the idea of self-love can feel distant.
 Even unrealistic.